|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 energy and momentum of the source can be obtained, if we

-integrate it over an area of ??small dimensions in comparison
+integrate it over an area of small dimensions in comparison with

-obtain an approximate integral law of conservation of energy and
+integral law of conservation of energy and momentum.

 *) As in Newtonian mechanics, the kinetic energy itself is generally not preserved, but only the sum of the kinetic energy and the potential energy of the system in the respective force field.

-To obtain the laws of conservation, it would be useful to express the "obstructice" term in (2.87) as an ordinary four-divergence of some quantity, which we tik call :
+To obtain the laws of conservation, it would be useful to express the "obstructice" term in (2.87) as an ordinary four-divergence of some quantity, which we denote as t ik :